At Etlworks we take security and data protection very seriously. Figure below illustrates layers of security between your data and the bad guys.

 Static code analyzing for security vulnerabilities

-Every build of the Integrator triggers automatic run of the static code analyzer, configured to identify maximum number of potential security exploits in the code.
+Every build of Integrator triggers automatic run of the static code analyzer, configured to identify maximum number of potential security exploits in the code.

 Potential security vulnerabilities can prevent from completion of the build.
 If build is not successful, the manual intervention is required, followed by analyzing and fixing of the vulnerabilities on case-by-case basis.